httpwg/http-extensions/draft-ietf-httpbis-http2-tls13.md

 # Post-Handshake Authentication in HTTP/2

-The prohibition on renegotiation in section 9.2.1 of {{RFC7540}} additionally applies to TLS 1.3 post-handshake authentication.
 HTTP/2 servers MUST NOT send post-handshake TLS 1.3 CertificateRequest messages.
 HTTP/2 clients MUST treat TLS 1.3 post-handshake authentication as a connection error (see section 5.4.1 of {{RFC7540}}) of type PROTOCOL\_ERROR.

 {{RFC7540}} permitted renegotiation before the HTTP/2 connection preface to provide confidentiality of the client certificate.
 TLS 1.3 encrypts the client